megahealth/megaring-oc/README.md

 4. When binding a new device, the ring does not shake.

 Two: Some situations of ending monitoring
-     If the battery is low, charged, the space is full, and it is used for more than 12 hours, the monitoring will end -- > and it will switch to mrdevicemonitormodenormal mode;
+     If the battery is low, charged, the space is full,set timing end, and it is used for more than 12 hours, the monitoring will end -- > and it will switch to mrdevicemonitormodenormal mode;

 Three: When monitoring is enabled: [if the ring generates data every time a monitoring mode is enabled, the data in the ring will be collected to ensure that the data in the ring is empty before a monitoring mode is enabled]